ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

 In the first task, we run the ``postgresql_info`` module to fetch information from the database we installed and launched with the ``setup_postgresql_db`` target.
 We are saving the values returned by the module into the ``result`` variable.

-In the second task, we check the ``result`` variable (what the first task returned) with the ``assert`` module.
+In the second task, we check the ``result`` variable, which is what the first task returned, with the ``assert`` module.
 We expect that, among other things, the result has the version and reports that the system state has not been changed.

 13. Run the tests in the Ubuntu 20.04 docker container: